Holger Pedersen (linguist): Contributions to linguistics

 In 1893, Pedersen traveled to Corfu with Karl Brugmann to study Albanian in place.
-Subsequently, Pedersen published a volume of Albanian texts collected on this journey (1895).
-The publication was due to the recommendation of Brugmann and Leskien (Koerner 1983:x).
+Subsequently, Pedersen published a volume of Albanian texts collected on this journey.
+The publication was due to the recommendation of Brugmann and Leskien.
 He continued to publish work on Albanian for many years thereafter.
 Pedersen's work on Albanian is often cited in Vladimir Orel's Albanian Etymological Dictionary (1995).

 Among students of the Celtic languages Pedersen is best known for his Vergleichende Grammatik der keltischen Sprachen, 'Comparative Grammar of the Celtic Languages', which is still regarded as the principal reference work in Celtic historical linguistics.

 His Hittitisch und die anderen indoeuropäischen Sprachen, 'Hittite and the Other Indo-European Languages', represented a significant step forward in Hittite studies, and is often relied on in Friedrich's Hethitisches Elementarbuch (2d ed.
 1960), the standard handbook of Hittite.

 Also influential was his Tocharisch vom Gesichtspunkt der indoeuropäischen Sprachvergleichung, 'Tocharian from the Viewpoint of Indo-European Language Comparison'.
-For example, André Martinet (2005:179n) states that his discussion of sound changes in Tocharian is "fondé sur la présentation du tokharien par Holger Pedersen," 'based on the presentation of Tocharian by Holger Pedersen'.
+For example, André Martinet states that his discussion of sound changes in Tocharian is "fondé sur la présentation du tokharien par Holger Pedersen," 'based on the presentation of Tocharian by Holger Pedersen'.

 It was Pedersen who formulated the ruki law, an important sound change in Indo-Iranian, Baltic, and Slavic.

-He is also known for the description of Pedersen's Law, a type of accentual shift occurring in Baltic and Slavic languages (1933a).
+He is also known for the description of Pedersen's Law, a type of accentual shift occurring in Baltic and Slavic languages.

-Pedersen endorsed the laryngeal theory (1893:292) at a time when it "was regarded as an eccentric fancy of outsiders" (Szemerényi 1996:123).
-In his classic exposition of the theory, Émile Benveniste (1935:148) credits Pedersen as one of those who contributed most to its development, along with Ferdinand de Saussure, Hermann Möller, and Albert Cuny.
+Pedersen endorsed the laryngeal theory at a time when it "was regarded as an eccentric fancy of outsiders".
+In his classic exposition of the theory, Émile Benveniste credits Pedersen as one of those who contributed most to its development, along with Ferdinand de Saussure, Hermann Möller, and Albert Cuny.

 Two of Pedersen's theories have been receiving considerable attention in recent times after decades of neglect, often known today under the names of the glottalic theory and the Nostratic theory.